 Measure the thickness of each section using 100X oil objective lens.
 Make a note of the value on the z-meter at the top and bottom of each section and calculate the section thickness as the difference of the two values.

 Use a low-magnification objective to focus on the Home section containing the cell body.
-When the cell body is in focus, click in the center to mark the reference point.
+Then use a x100 objective, focus on the cell body and click in the center to mark the reference point.

 From the Trace tab, select Serial Section Manager.
 Then select Create New Section (+ icon) in the Serial Section Manager window.
 Enter the number of sections.
 Name each section in the correct Z order and enter the cut thickness measured in Step 2.2.